Record-breaking Proteas start World Cup with win as batters make merry against Sri Lanka in Delhi

 Style allied to power, completely overwhelmed the Sri Lankans, and his 14 fours and three sixes, featured some of the sweetest striking that will be seen at this year’s World Cup.

-Although Sri Lanka lost Pathum Nissanka in the second over, they too enjoyed the batting conditions with Kusal Mendis putting on a show, that saw him smash eight sixes, and briefly raise hopes of a miraculous run chase.
+Though Sri Lanka lost Pathum Nissanka in the second over, they too enjoyed the batting conditions, with Kusal Mendis putting on a show that saw him smash eight sixes and briefly raise hopes of a miraculous run chase.

 Amid the carnage left-arm spinner Keshav Maharaj deserves credit for conceding less than seven runs an over in his 10-over spell, in which he took two wickets, while Gerald Coetzee with three and Marco Jansen with two — albeit for the concession of 92 runs — also got their names in the wickets column.